Luxembourg Work Permits & Visas: Employer Guide to Types & Sponsorship

 • Draft fully compliant local contractor agreements.

-• Automate contractor invoicing and cross-border payments, in Malawian Kwacha (MWK) or USD.
+• Automate contractor invoicing and cross-border payments.

 • Mitigate risk of permanent establishment and contractor misclassification.